 I would like to describe each of these areas which I think are the most relevant and easily applicable.
-I recall that David Allen himself said that if there was at least just one principle that you retain it is that of Next Action and that if you are not doing weekly reviews, you’re not doing GTD.
+David Allen said that if there was just one principle to retain it is that of Next Action.
+If you are not doing weekly reviews, you’re not doing GTD.

-This idea of next action is the embodiment of natural planning in that while it is interesting to plan all of the possible steps that you think you need to achieve to get to your goal the most important one is the very next thing that you do.
-It highlights the idea also that you can only really determine the action after the next action, once the next action has been done.
+This idea of next action is the embodiment of natural planning.
+While it is interesting to plan all of the possible steps to achieve to get to your goal, the most important one is the very next thing that you do.
+It highlights the idea that you can only really determine the next action once an action has been done.

-In practice then you may spend a lot of time planning a whole bunch of steps, only to find that once you have executed the first step for the first few steps that the whole plan changes and you need to replan.
-We accept this and the idea of next action is not mutually exclusive to planning, it just puts on the on the very next thing you need to do.
+In practice then you may spend a lot of time planning a whole bunch of steps, only to find that you need to replan.
+The idea of next action does not excuse us from planning, it just emphasises the very next thing you need to do.

 So it also helps to distinguish actions from objectives.
 It is too easy to set yourself objectives and then to wonder why you’re not achieving them.
 This may well be because you have not correctly or completely translated your objectives into actions.
 So what is the difference between an objective and an action?
-Well an objective is the endpoint that you want to get to, but the action is something you can actually do.
+An objective is an endpoint that you want to get to, but the action is something you can actually do.
 You cannot do an objective.

-So as an example your objective may be to lose weight, but you cannot actually do “lose weight” you can only eat less, measure your calorie intake, eat more carbohydrates, eat less protein etc.
+As an example, your objective may be to lose weight, but you cannot actually do “lose weight”.
+You can only eat less, measure your calorie intake, eat more carbohydrates, eat less protein etc.

-So this idea of next action in the context of GTD again is not next thing to do “lose weight” but eat some cereal, on the understanding that if you do that thing consistently, you will lose weight and therefore achieve your objective.
+The idea of next action in GTD is not to “lose weight” but eat some cereal.
+The understanding is that if you do that thing consistently, you will lose weight and therefore achieve your objective.

-So while you should not stop retro planning because you need to establish a series of steps between now and the desired outcome, but you need to focus clearly on things that you can really do in the real world (or have done), because it is only by doing things that you can get things done.
+Retro planning establishes a series of steps between now and the desired outcome.
+But you need to focus on things that you can do in the real world.

 So above is my central GTD review grid.
-I have tried to keep it quite succinct rather like a dashboard.
-It is divided into three main areas: productivity, sales and financial and strategy.
+I have tried to keep it succinct rather like a dashboard.
+It is divided into three main areas: productivity, sales, finance and strategy.

-Obviously everyone’s GTD review will be different because every business is different and everyone has specific areas that they want to monitor on a regular basis.
+Everyone’s GTD review will be different because every business is different.
+Everyone has specific areas that they want to monitor on a regular basis.

 For me, it is important to produce and in my day job as a translator, the

-It is more difficult to plan the future, this is a particular area where i need to improve, to determine a specific desired outcome.
-Indeed I realise that I now need to establish a task to establish a desired outcome to which I can feel committed.
-Instead of just more of what I’m doing today.
+It is more difficult to plan the future than to think about the present.
+Establish a task to determine desired outcomes to which you can feel committed.
+Instead of just more of what you’re doing today.

-So the weekly review is an opportunity to establish objectives in each area, evaluate whether actions are taking me towards my stated objectives and to establish next actions which either correct the trajectory or are simply next actions which continue the positive progress.
+The weekly review is an opportunity to establish objectives in each area.
+Use it to evaluate whether actions are driving you towards your stated objectives.
+Establish next actions which either correct the trajectory or are simply next actions which continue the positive progress.

-My key measures include things like average price, number of orders, average order value, turnover and costs, hourly rate, monthly salary.
+Key measures may include average price, number of orders, average order value, turnover and costs, hourly rate, monthly salary.
 These things all seem relevant to measure as a self-employed person.
 I measure turnover, cost and profit.

-I am measuring in effect the effort that it takes me to achieve these results and my basis for continuous improvement is the idea that I would like to spend less effort to achieve the same or better results.
+I measure the effort required to achieve these results.
+Continuous improvement is designed to spend less effort to achieve the same or better results.
 My next actions ideally will focus on improvements that I can make to go in this direction.

 Desired outcome.
 This is the key.
 It also equates rather nicely to the idea of purpose, the long-term vision to which all actions should eventually lead.
 It should

 If the desired outcome does not feel right, change it.
-But before you do think carefully whether you are changing it because you do not have the staying power, you think the outcome is unachievable, or whether you simply need a series of actions to get you on track.
+But before you do, determine whether you think it unachievable, or whether you simply need a series of actions to get on track.

-Try to keep in mind your level of commitment to your desired outcome and determine how you would feel if you let it go.
+Keep in mind your commitment to your desired outcome and determine how you would feel if you let it go.

 Getting Things Done

-So getting things done is a useful toolbox of principles which can help change your attitude to tasks and to work in general.
+So getting things done is a useful toolbox of principles which can help change your attitude to work in general.
 Instead of thinking about objectives that you are not achieving, think about next actions.
-It’s much simpler to think about what you can do in the real world to get back on track and achieve, learn to think about all those things you’re not achieving.
+It’s more productive to think about what you can do to get back on track and achieve.

 Name things.
 It is vital to express tasks, things you want to do, objectives and actions to getting things done.
 If you can’t express it you can’t get it done.
-But importantly, if you spend some time expressing what you want to get done and what needs to get done, you will have won half the battle because you know more clearly what you need to do.
+Spending time expressing what needs to get done, is half the battle because of the clarity it brings.

-Key to implementing the principles of next action, are the tools which embody these things.
+Key to implementing the principles of “next action”, are the tools which capture and manage the tasks in hand.